Bruno Fernandes: Style of play

 An attacking midfielder, Fernandes is a direct, energetic box-to-box playmaker who is capable of both taking on defenders and setting the rhythm of play.
 Directness also means that Fernandes tends to take a lot of risks with the type and level of passes he attempts to complete.
 However, despite being prone to turnovers, he typically presses the opposition right after losing possession.
 Fernandes boasts a prolific goalscoring record from the midfield position.
 He frequently shoots from outside the penalty area and is an accurate free-kick and penalty taker.
 His movement off the ball is also key, with him often roaming around the attacking areas of the pitch, or dropping deep to pick up possession.
 As well as operating in the attacking midfielder role, he can also operate in a deeper central midfield role, or as a second striker.
+During his time at Manchester United, under Erik ten Hag, Fernandes also played on the right wing on many occasions, due to his crossing ability, which made him an effective assist provider.